-1. Practices within the legal and ethical standards established by the College and Association of Registered Nurses of Alberta and the Canadian Nurses Association, and according to legislated scope of practice, and provincial and federal legislation.
+- 1. Practise within the legal and ethical standards established by the College and Association of Registered Nurses of Alberta and the Canadian Nurses Association, and according to legislated scope of practice, and provincial and federal legislation.
+Independently: - demonstrate integrity - demonstrate responsibility and accountability - demonstrate respect for client's values, beliefs and rights

+- demonstrate application of legal and ethical standards by: - practising according to policies and procedures of host agencies and educational institution - using knowledge of scope of practice and professional legislation and Code of Ethics - confidentiality - using informed consent - preparing for clinical practice to provide safe, competent care - take action on questionable orders, decisions or interventions of other health team members - demonstrate commitment to the values of nursing of the profession of nursing and support of professional development of colleagues: - protect client's values, beliefs and rights.

+2. Engage in strategies for social and political action at a beginning level.
+With guidance:

+- differentiate own values/needs/rights/obligations from values/needs/rights/obligations of others - discuss formal and informal power structures in the context of social/political action in nursing situations: - recognize vulnerable and/or marginalized clients/families - identify issues of power that require investigation - identify nursing issues requiring social and political action: - identify programs which have arisen from social/political action - discuss the role of the individual nurse in social/political action: - identify role in existing programs - empower clients - discuss client responsibilities - promote client autonomy and collaboration - support client in meeting their responsibilities - discuss the role of professional nursing organizations in social and political action: - protection of public - position statements

+- allocation of resources

+- identify decision makers

+- identify policy-making individuals

+- describe the planning process for engaging in social and political action:

+- identify information to be provided to client/family

+- identify funding sources (re: existing programs)

+- identify the funding process

+- discuss change theory

+- identify existing programs that address client/family needs

+- identify strategies and resources for social and political action

+- identify role of existing government policy

+- identify existing programs for transition

+- organize activity.

+3. Demonstrate skills and attitudes necessary for life-long learning.
 Independently:

-- demonstrates integrity - demonstrates responsibility and accountability - demonstrates respect for client's values, beliefs and rights

-- demonstrates application of legal and ethical standards by: - practicing according to policies and procedures of host agencies and educational institution - using knowledge of scope of practice and professional legislation and Code of Ethics - confidentiality - using informed consent - preparing for clinical practice to provide safe, competent care - takes action on questionable orders, decisions or interventions of other health team members - demonstrates commitment to the values of nursing of the profession of nursing and support of professional development of colleagues - protects clients' values, beliefs and rights - 2.
-Engages in strategies for social and political action at a beginning level With guidance: - differentiates own values/needs/rights/obligations from values/needs/rights/obligations of others - discusses formal and informal power structures in the context of social / political action in nursing situations - recognizes vulnerable and/or marginalized clients/families - identifies issues of power that require investigation - identifies nursing issues requiring social and political action - identifies programs which have arisen from social / political action - discusses the role of the individual nurse in social / political action: - identifies role in existing programs - empowers clients - discusses client responsibilities - promotes client autonomy and collaboration - supports client in meeting their responsibilities - discusses the role of professional nursing organizations in social and political action - protection of public - position statements

-- allocation of resources - identifies decision makers - identifies policy making individuals - describes the planning process for engaging in social and political action - identifies information to be provided to client/family - identifies funding sources (re: existing programs) - identifies the funding process - discusses change theory - identifies existing programs that address client/family needs - identifies strategies and resources for social and political action - identifies role of existing government policy - identifies existing programs for transition - organizes activity

-3. Demonstrates skills and attitudes necessary for life-long learning Independently:

-- demonstrates personal responsibility for learning - demonstrates an attitude of inquiry to enhance own learning related to nursing practice
+- demonstrate personal responsibility for learning - demonstrate an attitude of inquiry to enhance own learning related to nursing practice

-- identifies strengths and limitations of own competence, seeking assistance when necessary - demonstrates an openness and receptivity to change - seeks and is receptive to feedback - act on feedback - assumes primary responsibility for attaining and maintaining competence using nursing practice standards.
+- demonstrate the ability to develop informal (verbal) focused learning goals based on personal and/or client needs - identify strengths and limitations of own competence, seeking assistance when necessary - demonstrate an openness and receptivity to change: - seek and be receptive to feedback - $\circ \quad \text{act on feedback} \\$ - assume primary responsibility for attaining and maintaining competence using nursing practice standards.

-KNOWLEDGE BASED PRACTICE
+KNOWLEDGE-BASED PRACTICE

-4. Applies a critical thinking approach to nursing

-- applies critical thinking strategies in developing sound clinical judgment in relation to acute variances in health - applies creative thinking, reflective thinking and insight in relation to acute variances in health for developing sound clinical judgment - 5.
-Applies nursing knowledge, including knowledge from the arts, humanities, medical sciences, and social sciences into nursing practice.

-- utilizes selected areas of nursing knowledge as well as knowledge from the arts, humanities, medical sciences and social sciences in response to acute variances in health - uses selected areas of knowledge related to scope of practice and professional legislation in nursing practice identifies nursing practice problems that require investigation.
+- 4. Apply a critical thinking approach to nursing.
+With guidance: - apply critical thinking strategies in developing sound clinical judgment in relation to acute variances in health - apply creative thinking, reflective thinking and insight in relation to acute variances in health for developing sound clinical judgment. - 5.
+Apply nursing knowledge, including knowledge from the arts, humanities, medical sciences, and social sciences into nursing practice.
+With guidance: - use selected areas of nursing knowledge as well as knowledge from the arts, humanities, medical sciences and social sciences in response to acute variances in health - use selected areas of knowledge related to scope of practice and professional legislation in nursing practice. - 6.
+Demonstrate evidence-based practice.

-6. Demonstrates evidence based practice.

-- utilizes credible resources (research studies, experts, and others) - examines research findings related to nursing situations - describe the significance of research to practice (research studies, experts, and others)
+- utilize credible resources (research studies, experts, and others) - examine research findings related to nursing situations

-7. Applies nursing and other relevant models/theories in the professional practice of nursing.
+- describe the significance of research to practice (research studies, experts, and others) - identify nursing practice problems that require investigation. - 7.
+Apply nursing and other relevant models/theories in the professional practice of nursing.